henrymanley/networkEffects/README.md

 ## Simulation
-For the purposes of simulating imperfect treatment caused by network SUTVA violations, the following variables are parameterized as such:
+For the purposes of simulating imperfect treatment caused by network SUTVA violations, the following variables are parameterized as such and are used throughout the body of all simulation code/dataframes:

 `N`: the number of observations/people in each group (treatment and control) <br />
 `S`: the number of groups <br />